 Table of Contents

 GST registration is a process by which a taxpayer gets himself registered under GST.
 Once a business is successfully registered, a unique registration number is assigned to them known as the Goods and Services Tax Identification Number (GSTIN).
 This is a 15-digit number assigned by the central government after the taxpayers obtain registration.
+You can also Verify GST number and to know the complete details.

 Please note – If you are operating from more than one state, then you will have to take separate registration for each state you are operating from.